Koos Koster

-Koos Jacobus Andries Koster ([koːs ˈkɔstɛr]; 9 January 1936 – 17 March 1982) was a Dutch journalist who covered events and wars in Latin America between 1969 and his murder in El Salvador in 1982.
+Jacobus Andries Koster ([koːs ˈkɔstɛr]; 9 January 1936 – 17 March 1982) was a Dutch journalist who covered events and wars in Latin America between 1969 and his murder in El Salvador in 1982.

 Early life

-Koos Jacobus Andries Koster was born on 9 January 1936 in Sint Annaparochie, Netherlands.
+Jacobus Andries Koster was born on 9 January 1936 in Sint Annaparochie, Netherlands.
 He had four brothers and seven sisters.
 His father was a Protestant minister at the church in Sint Annaparochie, and in 1957, he began attending the Kampen Theological University to become a minister like his father.
 He completed his studies in 1963 and became a vicar for a Dutch community in Berlin.
 In 1970, he edited the book The Stepchild of Europe rejecting the political system of the German Democratic Republic, and that same year, he graduated from the Vrije Universiteit Amsterdam.

 Journalism in Latin America

 In 1969, he began working for Radio Noord in Groningen.
 He began to take an interest in Latin America and was inspired by Brazilian bishop Hélder Câmara and Colombian priest Camilo Torres Restrepo as they spoke against the actions of their respective governments during the Cold War.
 He became a journalist and began working for Interkerkelijke Omroep Nederland (IKON).

 In September 1973, he reported on the events of the 1973 Chilean coup d'état led by Augusto Pinochet against Salvador Allende.
 He was arrested on 20 September 1973 and was held in the Estadio Nacional.